 Ballet dancers are obsessed with having the ideal ballet body.
 But what does that even mean?
 And what if there were a way that focus on artistry and technique were always just as important as focus on “perfecting” our ballet body image?

 In general, despite efforts and campaigns to promote a vision that there is no such thing as a perfect body, we are still inundated by propaganda that suggests otherwise.
 By offering products that propose to make us look younger, be slimmer, smell better, companies are subtly (or not-so-subtly) reminding us that we fall short of their ideals.

 I am a 5′-5″ female who hovers around the 115 lbs mark.
 As a typical pedestrian, I am underweight.
 If I had this stature while a professional ballet dancer, I would have been considered the opposite.
 So imagine the psychological distress when I was waltzing around the studio at 108 lbs when my artistic director informed me that I would look better if I could just lose a pound or two.

 But I can say that I have never been anorexic or bulimic, and for that I am grateful.
 Yet there are too many dancers – young, old, student, professional – who react to the exacting aesthetic demands of being a ballet dancer by falling into this darkness.

-And this needs to start with the way leadership communicates with our youth; teachers and directors need to educate themselves on how to be sensitive to this issue – and yes, this is a big issue – and learn how to have effective conversations rather than demeaning requests when the need arises to speak to a student.
+And this needs to start with the way leadership communicates with our youth; teachers and directors need to educate themselves on how to be sensitive to this issue of students wanting to have what they perceive as the ideal ballet body – and yes, this is a big issue – and learn how to have effective conversations rather than demeaning requests when the need arises to speak to a student.
 It is also important to be aware that both male and females struggle with this – it’s not just a “girl thing”.

 As we all know, some words can leave an everlasting trace that clouds our perception forever.

 Featured Photo for Pursuit of the Perfect Ballet Body from Unsplash